dustinlacewell/vcv-prefabs/README.md

 ### Local Prefabs

-Below the search box, you will all of your local prefabs, organized by tag.
+Below the search box, you will all of your local prefabs, organized by group.

 Just click or drag the prefab into the patch.